Breast Implant Rupture — What to Know

 A saline rupture deflates visibly; a silicone rupture is often silent — the breast may look unchanged for years.
 Imaging, typically ultrasound or MRI, confirms it.
 Dr. Wai-Yee Li examines, orders the right study, and if rupture is confirmed, the fix is removal or revision augmentation.

-• A change in size or shape — one breast becoming smaller, firmer, or differently shaped than it was.
+- A change in size or shape.
+One breast becoming smaller, softer, or differently shaped than it used to be — the classic sign of a saline deflation.

-• Discomfort, tingling, or swelling — new sensations around an implant that has been quiet for years.
+- New discomfort, swelling, or altered sensation.
+Aching, tenderness, or tingling around an implant that has been comfortable and quiet for years.

 The first step is imaging, not surgery

-• Breast implant removal — taking the implant and, where appropriate, the surrounding capsule out, with a plan for the breast's shape afterwards.
+- Remove without replacement.
+Some women decide they no longer want implants at all.
+Breast implant removal takes the implant and, where appropriate, the capsule out, with a plan for the breast's shape afterward.

 Frequently asked questions